Erica Riggins hosted the 47th annual Sickle Cell Benefit Dinner.

 “I mounted a worldwide campaign that connected me to scores of people,” Murph said.
 “Filled with enthusiasm and no resources, I set up the first sickle cell office in my home and got busy putting together programs and services with the community to help our clients.”

-According to the Center for Disease Control, Sickle Cell Disorder (SCD) is a group of inherited red blood cell disorders.
+According to the Centers for Disease Control, Sickle Cell Disorder (SCD) is a group of inherited red blood cell disorders.
 Healthy red blood cells are round and move through the small blood vessels to carry oxygen to the body.
 Someone with SCD has red blood cells that become hard and sticky and look like a C-shaped farm tool called a sickle.

 After working tirelessly to bring more awareness to the disease, she founded the St. Petersburg chapter of the Sickle Cell Disease Association of America in 1972, along with William Fleece, an attorney and legislator who worked with her to bring better health care and services to those suffering from the disease.